 Before you dive into an exercise routine, ask yourself what kind of results you want to see.
 Are you trying to lose weight and get a trimmer figure?
 Or perhaps get stronger and build your stamina?
-Or, are you looking for a holistic approach in improving your mental health?
+Or, are you looking for a holistic approach to improving your mental health?
 The good news is, HIIT can help you meet all of these goals.

 Yes!
 Big time.
 HITT is so popular, in no small part, due to its ability to torch calories in a short amount of time.
 Many recent studies have determined that HIIT workouts are one of the most efficient ways to burn calories fast, even more so than steady-state cardio like running.

 You continue burning calories for about 3 to 16 hours after a HIIT workout, due to a phenomenon called excess post-exercise oxygen consumption (EPOC).
 The more intense the workout, the greater your body’s oxygen debt is — as a result, you’re consuming oxygen at an elevated rate, which means you’re still expending energy and burning calories.
 HIIT’s effects on the EPOC stage are greater than that of running or cycling at a steady pace because the intensity of a HIIT workout raises your metabolic rate.

 In addition to consuming oxygen, your body uses energy replenishing its depleted resources (e.g. ATP, glycogen, lactate), reoxygenating the blood, returning to a normal temperature, and returning to a regular heart and breathing rate.

 With that in mind, many experts agree that HIIT workouts are more efficient (in terms of calories per minute) at burning calories than other types of workouts.
 Check our post on HIIT exercises for obese people.